JamFfm/TFTDisplay/README.md

 https://learn.adafruit.com/user-space-spi-tft-python-library-ili9341-2-8/usage
 Please do not update your firmware.
 It will distroy the Raspi configuration (hopefully not the hardware).
-I noticed that you need first initialise with DC 18 and RST 23.
-This causes a white / or false-colour screen.
+I noticed that you need first initialise with DC 18 and RST 25 (with 23 there will be a false-color image for a short period).
+This causes a white (or false-color screen).
 After that change to DC 24 and RST 25.
 The latter are the GPIO I physically connected.
 The change is done automatically by the code.

-The modul can display a temperatur graph by the help of rrdtool.
+The modul can display a temperatur graph of the past 40 min by the help of rrdtool.

 # Installation